bthos/sp-retro-tool/README.md

 3. Make your changes
 4. Submit a pull request

 ## 📞 Support

-For issues, questions, or feature requests, please create an issue in the repository or contact your SharePoint administrator.
+For issues, questions, or feature requests:
+- Create an issue in the repository

-## Browser Support
-- Chrome 90+
-- Firefox 88+
-- Safari 14+
-- Edge 90+
-- SharePoint Online compatible

-## Future Enhancements
-- SharePoint List integration
+- Contact your SharePoint administrator
-- Real-time collaboration via SignalR
-- Export to Excel/CSV
-- Microsoft Teams integration
-- Card voting system
-- Anonymous mode
+- Review the troubleshooting section above
-- Integration with SharePoint lists
+- Check SharePoint Framework documentation
-- Email notifications
-- Custom themes

-## License
-This project is licensed under the ISC License.